 - Use brown sugar or monk fruit sweetener instead of maple syrup for sweetness.

-- Add 1 tablespoon of protein powder of your choice.
-Chocolate, vanilla or peanut butter flavor would be yummy.
+- Add one tablespoon of protein powder of your choice.
+Chocolate, vanilla, or peanut butter flavor would be yummy.

 - Not a fan of walnuts?
 Leave them out.